Scaling the weight parameters in Markov logic networks and relational logistic regression models: Introduction

 The issues around changing domain sizes were noticed very early on in the development of Statistical Relational AI.
 Already in (1998), Jaeger discussed the existence of asymptotic probabilities in relational Bayesian networks (another directed networks approach), making a connection with finite model theory and infinite models of probabilistic theories.
 This is indeed a very interesting connection, and it would be an exciting direction for further work to investigate the implications the current work on asymptotic probabilities has for infinite models (See Section \ref{sec:FutWork}).

 However, he did not characterise the probabilities that relational Bayesian networks would converge to, nor the conditions under which those probabilities depend on the weights.
-This was first explicitly isolated as a problem by Jain et al. (2010), who introduced \emph{Adaptive Markov Logic Networks} (AMLN) as a proposed solution.
+This was first explicitly isolated as a problem by Jain et al. (2010), who introduced \emph{Adaptive Markov Logic Networks} (AMLNs) as a proposed solution.
 This was the first suggestion to vary the weights given to the formulas of an MLN as the domain size increases.
-While our approach can be seen as a special case of a putative RLR-translation of AMLN, the focus of this work differs from (Jain et al., 2010) in at least two important ways.
+While our approach can be seen as a special case of a putative RLR-translation of AMLNs, the focus of this work differs from that of Jain et al. (2010) in at least two important ways.
 Firstly, we isolate one particular scaling function and investigate its technical properties and its asymptotic behaviour in depth.
 Secondly, while Jain et al. advocate learning the function from data in different domains, we suggest considering the choice of scaling a semantic problem that has as much do with how the data was obtained or is interpreted as with the data itself.

-A detailed analysis of the behaviour of the uncorrected models was undertaken by Poole et al. (2014) with reference to MLN and the new framework of RLR introduced by Kasemi et al. (2014a,b).
-He undertook a study of the asymptotic behaviour of MLN and proved 0-1 laws for a certain class of MLN (corrected by Mittal et al. (2019)).
-On the other hand, Jaeger and Schulte (2018) showed that a narrow class of MLN (corresponding to the $\sigma$-determinate MLN that define infinite models in (Singla and Domingos, 2007)) are well-behaved and indeed invariant under an increase in domain-size.
+A detailed analysis of the behaviour of the uncorrected models was undertaken by Poole et al. (2014) with reference to MLNs and the new framework of RLRs introduced by Kasemi et al. (2014a,b).
+They undertook a study of the asymptotic behaviour of MLNs and proved 0-1 laws for a certain class of MLNs (corrected by Mittal et al. (2019)).
+On the other hand, Jaeger and Schulte (2018) showed that a narrow class of MLNs (corresponding to the $\sigma$-determinate MLNs that define infinite models in the work of Singla and Domingos (2007)) are well-behaved and indeed invariant under an increase in domain-size.